Long service leave policy template

 Policy statement

-The organisation's commitment to meeting long service leave obligations.
+The organisation's commitment to meeting its long service leave obligations.

-Reference to applicable state-based long service leave laws.
+Reference to the applicable state-based long service leave laws.

 Eligibility requirements

-How long service leave accrues and what counts as continuous service.
+How long service leave builds up and what counts as continuous service.

 Taking long service leave